groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-XZ file (.xz) is archive compressed a high-ratio compression algorithm based on the LZMA algorithm.
+Represents an XZ file (.xz) compressed using a high-ratio compression algorithm based on the LZMA algorithm.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/xz